SoftTissueBiomechanicsLab/Embedded_Fibers_UEL/README.md

 nloops=3; % Complete loops (only for 'helix')
 ```

-The next set of options, is related to constitutive modeling of the embedded fibers.
-This is where the material constants are defined, the beam order and the penalty parameter, as follows.
+The next set of options is related to the constitutive modeling of the embedded fibers.
+This is where the material constants, beam order, and penalty parameter are defined as follows.
-Please note that we consider in this example only nearly-incompressible neo-Hookean.
-However, the pipeline can be very easily modified to acccomodate any hyperelastic material model available in Abaqus.
+Please note that we consider in this example only a nearly-incompressible neo-Hookean material.
+However, the pipeline can be very easily modified to accommodate any hyperelastic material model available in Abaqus.

 ```matlab
 %------- CONSTITUTIVE MODEL OPTIONS ---------------------------------------